bradley-frank/bradley-frank.github.io/FT-Example.md

 ## 1.1.
 The Shah Function

-The Shah function (Comb) is a series of delta functions with some spacing  \\( \Delta x \\).
+The Shah function (Comb) is a series of delta functions with some spacing _dx_.

 The image below is from your WS1, and is one of the examples found in the ERA appendix on Fourier Transforms: http://www.cv.nrao.edu/~sransom/web/A1.html

 ![title](shah.png)

 In the next cell I define the Shah function, by hand.
 Note how I use the `np.mod` function.
-This returns the remainder of division, so I've inserted an _if_ statement that appends a **1** to the array if the index _i_ is divisible by $\Delta x$, and **0** if it isn't.
+This returns the remainder of division, so I've inserted an _if_ statement that appends a **1** to the array if the index _i_ is divisible by _dx_, and **0** if it isn't.
 There are certainly many more methods to do this, but let's do it the hard way for now.

 I've also included comments on how I've constructed the Shah function _and_ the associated plot.